Funding opportunity

 This investment should not solely focus on the discovery and development of individual technologies but on the integration and application of these technologies as a system to support the transition to more sustainable industrial processes and operations.

-It is expected that this investment should collaborate with other major programmes that are focussed on technology discovery, development and environmental whole system understanding where appropriate (for example, hydrogen, nuclear fission, advanced manufacturing, sustainable resource use, climate & climate change, environmental economics).
+It is expected that this investment should collaborate with other major programmes that are focused on technology discovery, development and environmental whole system understanding where appropriate (for example, hydrogen, nuclear fission, advanced manufacturing, sustainable resource use, climate & climate change, environmental economics).

 Sustainability

 Sustainability must be at the forefront of this programme.
-The United Nations Brundtland Commission (PDF, 4MB) defined sustainability as “meeting the needs of the present without compromising the ability of future generations to meet their own needs.
+The United Nations Brundtland Commission (PDF, 4MB) defined sustainability as “meeting the needs of the present without compromising the ability of future generations to meet their own needs”.
 The UKRI Sustainability Strategy states that Sustainability is the term used to bring together three broad areas: social (people), economic (prosperity) and environment (planet).

 This funding opportunity aims to use a whole system approach to sustainability that will simultaneously provide co-benefits to people, planet and prosperity Potential co-benefits could include: